sherkoo/stephenherko.github.io/cv.md

     <div class="cv-rule"></div>

     <h2>Frontend Developer / Designer</h2>
-    <div class="cv-date">PVP Live - October 2013 – Present - TX</div>
+    <div class="cv-date">PVP Live &bull; October 2013 – Present &bull; TX</div>

     <p>
-      Oversee the entire brand for PVP Live.
-Developing brand strategies to position the company as an iconic mark in the esports world.
-Working with and hiring developers and designers to produce content.
+      Provide ongoing UI and Front End Development for pvplive.net, a custom built web application which utilizes HTML5, CSS3, Javascript, Jquery, Gulp.js, PHP &amp; MYSQL.
     </p>

     <p>
-      Establishing the voice and face of PVP Live.
-Goal is to position the company as an iconic force in the esports market.
-Taking careful consideration in every design &amp; marketing choice to get PVP Live as the leader above it's competitors.
+      Created investor materials which have been used to secure multiple rounds of Series A funding as well as establish partnerships with UFC, Twitch, and Activision/Blizzard.
     </p>

     <h2>Founder, Developer/Creative Lead</h2>
-    <div class="cv-date">The Design Studio of Stephen Herko - September 2010 – October 2013 - TX</div>
+    <div class="cv-date">The Design Studio of Stephen Herko &bull; September 2010 – October 2013 &bull; TX</div>

     <p>
       Self made business.
 Worked with clients one on one to develop solutions based on their needs.